The Good Die Young: Production

-The film was presented by Romulus, the company of the Woolf Brothers, who made British films targeted at international audiences.
+The film was presented by the Woolf Brothers' Romulus company, who made British films targeted at international audiences.
 This meant they used American stars.
+Gilbert says that James Woolf found the book and gave it to him, but that Woolf insisted Laurence Harvey be cast.

-Filming started 28 September 1953.
+Filming started on 28 September 1953.
 Jack Clayton was credited as the associate producer of this Remus production.

-The film was shot on location in London and at Shepperton Studios, with other scenes of Pan Am Boeing Stratocruiser aircraft at Heathrow Airport and the District Line around Barbican.
+The novel's original setting was Beverly Hills but for the film this was changed to London.
+Shooting was on location in London and at Shepperton Studios, with other scenes of Pan Am Boeing Stratocruiser aircraft at Heathrow Airport and the London Underground District Line around Barbican.
 The sets were designed by the art director Bernard Robinson.

-The film's screenwriters changed the setting of Richard Macauley's original novel from Beverly Hills to 1950s London.
-The British bank financing the film also required that the novel's bank robbery be switched to a post office in the film version.
+The British bank financing the film required that the novel's bank robbery be switched to a post office in the film.
+Gilbert claimed in one interview that the characters were not allowed to use guns due to the censor; however, although the majority of Gilbert's memories of the film being "watered down" for the finished screenplay are correct, this memory was incorrect.
+Guns were ultimately used in the heist and subsequent scenes.

 Laurence Harvey subsequently married Margaret Leighton, who played his wife in the film.
 Kirk Douglas visited Gloria Grahame and John Ireland on the set and appeared in the film as an extra as a joke.